 less.
 It had been thought to cause less memory loss, but recent

 research has shown that it is necessary to use larger doses of

 electricity to make it as effective as bilateral ECT.
 If the dose

 of electricity is increased to make it equally effective,

 the risks of memory loss are as great as with bilateral

-bilateral ECT and switch to unilateral if the patient experiences
+treatment with bilateral ECT and switch to unilateral if the

-switch to bilateral if the person isn't getting better.
+with unilateral and switch to bilateral if the person isn't getting

 predict how many treatments someone will need.
 However, in general,

 it will take 2 or 3 treatments before you see any difference, and 4